New & Used Volvo XC60: In Depth

 GET A FREE PRICE QUOTE

 The Volvo XC60 is a mid-size luxury crossover in the Volvo range.
-With the option of front or all-wheel drive, the XC60 is a and more contemporary and worthier alternative compared to the XC90 SUV.
+With the choice between front or all-wheel drive, the XC60 is a worthier and more contemporary alternative compared to the XC90 SUV.

 For more details on prices, options, and specifications, see our 2014 Volvo XC60 review.